navdeep-G/h2o-ec2/README.md

 Point your web browser to the following:
 - http://any one of the public DNS node addresses:54321 or http://any one of the public DNS node addresses:54322 for H2O Flow
 - http://any one of the public DNS node addresses:8787 for RStudio
+- Note: An example of a DNS is as follows: `ec2-54-221-129-217.compute-1.amazonaws.com`.
+This can be found in your AWS console under `Public DNS` or in your terminal output next to `Starting on node [x]`.

 Stopping and restarting H2O
 ---------------------------